 Jones is a graduate of The Goalie Academy system having trained with the GA since the age of 8 or 9.
 Tanner played with the AA Ashburn Xtreme, then with AAA Tier 1 teams Reston Raiders, Virginia Statesmen and Washington Little Capitals.
 Jones played junior hockey in the NA3HL with Quad City Flames.

 From Quad City, Tanner was recruited to NCAA D-III UMassBoston and later transfered to VA Tech where he was captain of the team as a goalie.
-Jones will graduate from VA Tech as perhaps the schools all time best goaltender.
+Jones graduated from VA Tech as perhaps the schools all time best goaltender.
+He has a bachelor's degree in nutrition and sports science.

-Jones has coached at GA for the past several years in the summer and over school breaks and we are very happy to bring him on full time after graduation.
+Jones has coached at GA for the past several years in the summer and over school breaks and we are extremely happy to bring him on full time.

 Welcome back, Biscuit!